 About

-James is founder and chief executive of Swayable, the data platform company based in New York and California.
-Swayable is backed by investors including Y Combinator, and is used by many of the world’s largest marketing and advocacy campaign organizations to measure the impact of their content and messaging.
+James is founder and chief executive of Swayable, the AI data platform company based in New York and California.
+Swayable is backed by investors including Y Combinator, and is used by many of the world’s marketing and advocacy campaign organizations to measure the impact of their content and messaging.